khalido/blog/content/post/PyConAu2018.md

 - Why not docker swarm?
   - wanted to use consul

+**takeaway:** genius AND way overkill. but infrastructure is hard. consider using orchestration tools.

 ## Lighting Macro Photographs with CircuitPython

 > LED lighting rigs are expensive.
 Worse, they have little to no controls aside from on/off.
 Most are not dimmable and changing colors requires the use of gels.
 In this talk I will discuss how CircuitPython was used in conjunction with LEDs and microcontrollers to make a custom LED photo lighting rig. [#](https://2018.pycon-au.org/talks/45177-lighting-macro-photographs-with-circuitpython/)